pedasmith/WiFiAnalyzer/WiFiRadarControl/Assets/HelpFiles/WiFi7.md

 # All about Wi-Fi 7

 Wi-Fi 7 is the newest Wi-Fi protocol!
+As of August, 2022 it has not been ratified.